-Biohydrogen is now being commercially produced as a “Biofuel”.
-It is the advanced biofuel, which makes the use of living biomass or organisms for its production.
-Biohydrogen is now considered best among all the biofuels as it accounts to fulfil all the energy demands as it can obtain from the sustainable resources like:
+Biohydrogen is now commercially produced as a biofuel.
+It is the advanced biofuel, which makes the use of living biomass or organisms for the production.
+Biohydrogen is now considered best among all the biofuels as it accounts to fulfil all the energy demands as it can be obtained from the sustainable resources like:

 - By the conversion of biomass